quicwg/base-drafts/draft-ietf-quic-transport.md

 * The increase in ECT(0) and ECT(1) counters MUST be at least the number of QUIC packets newly acknowledged that were sent with the corresponding codepoint minus the increase in the CE counter.
-Detects network remarking between ECT(0) and ECT(1).
+This detects network remarking between ECT(0) and ECT(1).

 * The total increase in ECT(0), ECT(1), and CE counters reported in the ACK frame MUST be at least the total number of QUIC packets newly acknowledged in this ACK frame.
-Detects if the network remark ECT(0), ECT(1) or CE to Not-ECT.
+This detects if the network remark ECT(0), ECT(1) or CE to Not-ECT.

 If a sender receives an ACK that contains no new acknowledgments, for example due to reordering of the ACKs, then ECN counter comparison SHOULD NOT be performed.
-Also if sender do not have state to determine if a particular PSN is newly acknowledge or not, then the comparison SHOULD NOT be performed.
+If the sender does not have state to determine if a particular PSN is newly acknowledged or not, then the comparison SHOULD NOT be performed.

 An endpoint could miss acknowledgements for a packet when ACK frames are lost.
 It is therefore possible for the total increase in ECT(0), ECT(1), and CE